 18. If UE1 received a request for location information at step 14, UE1 sends a response to the LMF and includes the Sidelink location measurements obtained at step 15, the Sidelink positioning/ranging location results obtained at step 17 if step 17 was performed, or Located UE's absolute location obtained at step 16.
+In the response message, UEs 2 to n are identified by its Application layer ID or GPSI.

-19. If Target UE's absolute location information is required at step 8 and if absolute location of Located UE(s) is not received at step 18, LMF can either retrieved the location of the Located UE(s) locally or triggers 5GC-MT-LR procedure to the GMLC to acquire the absolute location of the Located UE(s) using Application Layer ID or GPSI of the Located UE(s).
+19. If Target UE's absolute location information is required at step 8 and if absolute location of Located UE(s) is not received at step 18, LMF can either retrieve the location of the Located UE(s) locally or triggers 5GC-MT-LR procedure to the GMLC to acquire the absolute location of the Located UE(s) using Application Layer ID or GPSI of the Located UE(s).
+LMF determines whether to retrieve the location of the Located UE(s) locally or trigger GMLC based on whether LMF is the serving LMF of UE2/…/UEn.
+To achieve that, it shall be able to resolve Application Layer ID or GPSI to SUPI of the Located UE(s).
 LMF includes the QoS requirement received at step 8 in the request, which is used to derive the QoS for Located UE(s) positioning.
 If scheduled location time is used, LMF includes the scheduled location time in the request to GMLC.

 20. The LMF calculates Sidelink positioning/ranging location results for UEs 1 to n from the Sidelink location measurements received at step 18 and absolute location of Located UE(s) at step 19.
 The Sidelink positioning/ranging location results can include absolute locations, relative locations or ranges and directions related to the UEs 1 to n, depending on the location request received in step 8.
 21. The LMF returns an Nlmf_Location_DetermineLocation service operation response to the AMF and includes the Sidelink positioning/ranging location results received at step 18 or calculated at step 20.

 22. If Sidelink positioning/ranging location results were received at step 21, the AMF performs steps 7-12 of clause 6.2 to send the Sidelink positioning/ranging location results to the GMLC and to an AF or LCS Client if this was requested at step 8.
 The Sidelink positioning/ranging location results include the identities for the respective UEs 1 to n received at step 8.